 To provide guidance to faculty members, the IRB Committee has developed the following criteria to determine if classroom assignments require IRB approval:

-Note: if research is conducted outside the confines of any classroom or laboratory, it must be approved by the IRB in all cases.
+Note: if research is conducted outside the confines of any classroom or laboratory, it must be reviewed by the IRB in all cases.
 Faculty and students may contact the IRB Chair and Members to discuss the assignment and obtain assistance in determining if review is needed.

 If the student's research activity meets the criteria for a classroom research assignment, the student will complete the classroom assignment form and submit to the faculty instructor with all pertinent information necessary to determine if the project needs IRB review and/or approval.
 For these activities, faculty shall provide ethical supervision, followed by faculty advisors, committee chairs, department heads, and deans.